-Adchithooku Video Song From Viswasam To Release At 7 PM; Will It Set New Records?
+Adchithooku Video Song From Viswasam Is Out; Will It Set New Records?

 Viswasam is on a roll and the film is simply unstoppable at the box office.
 Thala Ajith starrer has had a really memorable outing so far and the film has indeed turned out to be the biggest blockbuster in the career of Ajith so far.
 Viswasam has pleased the family audiences and the mass factor in the film too has appealed well to the audinces.
 Moreover,the songs of the film too have garnered huge appreciations and has gelled well with the narrative of the movie.
 Well,the audiences have enjoyed watching the songs in the theatres, especially the song Adchithooku did offer some fabulous moments for all the fans and followers of Thala Ajith.
+Now, Adchithooku video song has hit the online circuits.
+Take a look at the same here.

 The Lyrical Video